Ildaron/Laser_control/README.md

 To detect x,y coordinates use any preferred instruments, we used initially Haar cascades in RaspberryPI after that yolov4-tiny in Jetson nano.
 For Y coordinates - stereo vision.
 Calculation necessary value for the angle of mirrors.
-RaspberryPI/JetsonNano by SPI sends a command for galvanometer via DAC mcp4922. ([here](https://github.com/Ildaron/Laser_control/tree/master/2.Jetson_code/2.1_mirror_control) here).
+RaspberryPI/JetsonNano by SPI sends a command for galvanometer via DAC mcp4922. ([here](https://github.com/Ildaron/Laser_control/tree/master/2.Jetson_code/2.1_mirror_control)).
 From mcp4922 bibolar analog signal go to amplifair.
 Finally, we have -12 and + 12 V for control positions of the mirror.

 #### General information
 The principle of operation